pzmicer/monitoring-system/README.md

 * GET /devices/{device_id}/data?daysago=\<value\>

 ## Nginx
-Access to some components is controlled by nginx configured as reverse proxy.
+Access to some components is controlled by nginx which is configured as reverse proxy.

 ## Docker and Kubernetes
 All components can be used as Docker containers.
-They were also configured as Kubernetes Pods so that they can be used in Kubernetes Cluster.
+They were also configured as Kubernetes Pods so they also can be used in Kubernetes Cluster.